Skip to content

 Prefabricated Granite

-Prefabricated granite is still granite yet it is often less expensive than granite slabs.
+Prefabricated granite is still granite, yet it is often less expensive than granite slabs.
 Since prefabricated granite is manufactured and fabricated in bulk, there’s no need for you or the distributor to have it fabricated and cut.
-What you lose in options and customization you win back, ultimately, in your project’s bottom-line.
+What you lose in options and customization you win back, ultimately, in your project’s bottom line.
 Prefabricated granite can be as much as 45% less expensive than granite slab.

 The advantages of prefabricated granite include:

 • Cost-Effectiveness: Prefabricated granite is generally less expensive than slab granite, as the cutting and edging are done in bulk, reducing labor and manufacturing costs.
+This approach allows homeowners and builders to achieve the classic look of natural granite without the premium price tag that custom fabrication commands.

 On the downside, prefabricated granite countertops come with some limitations:

 • Customization: There is less flexibility in terms of customization.
 You are limited to the available sizes and shapes, which may not suit all kitchen or bathroom layouts.
+If your space has unique dimensions or requires a custom curve, you might find the options somewhat restrictive.

 • Uniformity: If your project requires more than one piece of granite, it might be challenging to match the colors and patterns of prefabricated pieces, as they come from different blocks of granite.
+This can sometimes result in noticeable seams or slight variations in appearance when multiple pieces are installed side by side.

 Quality